elfshaker/elfshaker/README.md

 But we aim to support all popular Linux platforms, macOS and Windows in production.

 We officially support the following architectures:
-- AArch64 (release tag is `aarch64`)
+- AArch64
-- x86-64 (release tag is `x86_64`)
+- x86-64

 ## Current Status

-elfshaker is production ready!
 The file format and directory structure is stable.
-Packs files created with the current elfshaker version will remain compatible with future versions.
+We intend that pack files created with the current elfshaker version will remain compatible with future versions.
+Please kick the tyres and do your own validation, and file bugs if you find any.
+We have done a fair amount of validation for our use cases but there may be things we haven't needed yet, so please start a discussion and file issues/patches.

 ## Documentation